snackCake/docs/Getting-Started.md

     - [Java 7 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
     - [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-> Java 8 bytecode is not fully supported until Broadleaf 4.0 with Spring 4.
-Broadleaf 3.0+ will run on the Java 8 JVM with Java 6/7-compatible bytecode

-> While Broadleaf will still work with Java 6, we recommend using Java 7 unless there is an exceptional reason that your organization requires Java 6.
-Oracle marked Java 6 "end of life" in [February of 2013](http://www.oracle.com/technetwork/java/eol-135779.html)
+> Broadleaf offically recommends using Java 8.
+As of version 4.0, Broadleaf is not compatible with Java 6.

 - You will also need the latest version of Maven (at least version 3.1, version 3.2 is recommended), which you can get [on the official Apache Maven site](http://maven.apache.org/download.html)